KissConsult/apachev2/README.md

 ![works](/apache-works.png)

-You successfully deployed an Apache webserver on IBM Cloud !
+You successfully deployed an Apache webserver on IBM Cloud!